- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 - The people who run RTCs and similar institutions almost always insist that every child in them really needs to be there and there are no alternatives.
 An institution that proves those claims are wrong is the subject of a story in Youth Today.
 See The Gift of Wrapping in the June, 2003 issue.

-- For those concerned about the hype over methamphetamine and child welfare, a reality check can be found in the excellent trade journal, Youth Today in a story called The Meth Epidemic: Hype vs. Reality (October, 2005).
+- For those concerned about the hype over drug use and child welfare, a reality check can be found in the excellent trade journal, Youth Today in a story called The Meth Epidemic: Hype vs. Reality (October, 2005).
 See also two stories from the website stats.org, The Media’s Meth Mania and The Media Go Into “Crack Baby” Mode Over Meth.
-Also, see Prof. Barry Lester’s commentary on the jointogether.org website, One Hit of Meth Enough to Cause ‘News Defects’.
+And The New York Times reminded us of the harm done when journalists get it wrong when it reexamined the myth of the “crack baby” in this excellent editorial.

 - One of the finest examples of a story documenting the price of foster-car panic is D.C.
-Social Workers Remove More Kids by Petula Dvorak of The Washington Post, June 3, 2008, available for a fee from the Post archive.
+Social Workers Remove More Kids by Petula Dvorak of The Washington Post, June 3, 2008.
+Fortunately, in the years since, D.C. reversed course.

 - Another superb example, one which included a remarkably candid assessment of the role media played in making the panic worse, is from the Cleveland Plain Dealer in 2004.
 The headline says it all: Child welfare gone haywire.